 Every hospital, government and health care provider has to be accountable.
 That's where the health information management professional comes in, keeping a record of every health condition and service performed in our health care system.

-Please note that this program requires that you have a bachelor degree from a Canadian institution or recognized international academic institution.
-Pre-requisite courses are also necessary for program entry.
 For complete details about admission requirements, courses, intake dates and more, visit the Program and Course Catalogue.